Continuing Education Units

 Millersville University – Continuing Education Units

 The Continuing Education Unit (CEU) is a universally recognized standard unit of measurement for participation in non-credit continuing education programs.
-The College of Graduate Studies and Adult Learning (CGSAL) Studies manages the review of programs at Millersville University to determine if they qualify for CEUs.
-All programs, workshop and other events awarding CEUs must be approved by the CGPS.
+The College of Graduate Studies and Adult Learning (CGSAL) manages the review of programs at Millersville University to determine if they qualify for CEUs.
+All programs, workshops and other events awarding CEUs must be approved by CGSAL.

 Please note that Continuing Education Units offered by Millersville University are not guaranteed to comply with all continuing education requirements that are set forth by specific certification bodies, professional societies, or governmental licensing boards.
 It is the responsibility of the programs and individuals applying for CEUs to determine whether these CEUs will be accepted by their organizations.

 For CEUs approved by the Pennsylvania Board of Social Workers, Marriage and Family Therapists and Professional Counselors, contact Social Work Department Chair, Dr. Karen Rice (Karen.Rice@millersville.edu)

 Purpose of the CEU

 - Nationally recognized uniform unit of measure for continuing education and training;

 - Criteria by which learning activities are judged;